CalumRaine/Grain/README.md

 >>> 04 2
 ```

+The `break` command causes the program to immediately exit the current loop.

+The `cont` (continue) command causes the program to immediately begin executing the next iteration of the current loop.

 ### Conditional Statements: `if`, `elif`, `else` and `fi`

 Valid comparators include variable values, strings, `file` segments, `field` segments and numbers.